 Your doctor passes a thin, flexible tube through your mouth and down into your stomach.
 It has a light and a camera on one end.
 This lets your doctor look at your bile duct and check for anything unusual or abnormal.
-He or she can also inject a dye into your bile duct and check for blockages on an X-ray.
+They can also inject a dye into your bile duct and check for blockages on an X-ray.
 Your doctor may also be able to take samples of the cancer (biopsy).
 These can then be examined in the lab.
 If the cancer is blocking the bile duct, it may be possible to unblock the duct at this stage with a stent (a small hollow tube that can be placed inside the duct to keep it open).

 Does it hurt?

 The sedative and throat spray should stop you from feeling any discomfort.
 Your throat might be a bit sore afterwards.